 Outlook and Objectives

-With respect to our cash flow drivers – i.e., the net amount of EBITDA, the change in working capital, and capital expenditure – we are now aiming for a ratio to revenue of around 9.0 percent in 2013 (after 6.4 percent in the previous year), rather than the previous expectation of at least 8.0 percent.
+With respect to our cash flow drivers, i.e. the net amount of EBITDA, the change in working capital, and capital expenditure, we are aiming for a ratio to revenue of between 9.0 percent and 9.5 percent in 2015.

 GEA Group Aktiengesellschaft